Gheg Albanian: Southern Gheg

 Southern Gheg can be further broken down into two major groupings: Southwestern Gheg and Southeastern Gheg.
 The first group includes the dialects spoken in the regions of Durrës, Tirana, Kavajë and sections of Elbasan such as Peqin and the western villages of Krrabë.
 The latter group, on the other hand, is spoken in the regions of Elbasan, Librazhd, and Martanesh.
 The spoken dialects of Shëngjergj, in Tirana, and Krrabë, in Elbasan, act as transitional dialects between the two groups, although the former is closer to the Southwestern group and the eastern villages of the latter with the Southeastern group.

 The dialects of Ishëm, Vorë, Zall-Herr, and Zall-Dajt represent the northernmost extensions of Southern Gheg (specifically Southwestern Gheg), and as such, they show direct influences from Central Gheg (spoken in neighbouring Krujë, Mat, and Bulqizë); thus they can be labelled as transitional dialects.

 Certain settlements to the extreme south of the Southern Gheg dialect zone, which are included in the largely Southern Gheg-speaking units, speak transitional dialects depicting both characteristics of Gheg and Tosk Albanian.
-These include villages such as Dars in Peqin, the coastal villages of southernmost Kavajë, and a number of settlements in Qukës and Hotolisht.
+These include villages such as Dars in Peqin, the coastal villages of southernmost Kavajë like Rreth-Greth, and a number of settlements in Qukës and Hotolisht.